Beyoncé & Jay Z Tried To Sneak Into The Golden Globes & It Didn’t Work

-I understand that Beyoncé is above such frivolous celebrity things as posing for red carpet photos and talking to Ryan Seacrest, but if she really thought the whole world wasn't going to come to a screeching halt when she and husband Jay-Z attempted to causally sneak into the Golden Globes while Kate McKinnon was introducing Ellen DeGeneres, well then she underestimated Twitter.
-The internet was quickly ablaze with pictures of the musical power couple standing side-by-side in the audience as they waited to take their seats.
-It didn't take long before cameras started cutting to the singer for reaction shots as she sat courtesy of her nomination for Best Original Song in a Motion Picture for her Lion King song "Spirit," co-written by Queen B, Timothy McKenzie and Ilya Salmanzadeh.
+I understand that Beyoncé is above such frivolous celebrity things as posing for red carpet photos and talking to Ryan Seacrest, I do.
+But if anyone really thought the whole world wouldn't come to a screeching halt when Beyoncé and husband Jay-Z causally slipped into the Golden Globes ballroom while Kate McKinnon was introducing Ellen DeGeneres, well then you don't know Twitter.
+The site was quickly ablaze with pictures of the musical power couple standing side-by-side in the audience as they waited to take their seats.
+It didn't take long before cameras started cutting to the singer for reaction shots as she sat courtesy of her nomination for Best Original Song in a Motion Picture for her Lion King song "Spirit," co-written by Queen B, Timothy McKenzie, and Ilya Salmanzadeh.

 Advertisement

-Who is going to be the first to get this entrance shot tattooed?
+Who is going to be the first to get this sly entrance shot turned into a tattoo?

 . @Beyonce and Jay-Z just walked in.
 They're waiting until Kate McKinnon finishes speaking to take their seats.
 Is their bodyguard carrying bottles of alc for them? pic.twitter.com/eeB7NPHW4g— Amy Kaufman (@AmyKinLA) January 6, 2020